I am Karin Sieger, a psychotherapist based in Richmond (West London). I offer counselling and psychotherapy locally and globally online.

 4. My Fees

-I offer a free 20 minutes initial consultation online.
-My standard fee is £75.
-For those affected financially by the Coronavirus crisis I have introduced a sliding scale of fees starting at £50.
+During the COVID19 crisis I offer a free 20 minutes initial online counselling consultation and have replaced my standard (50 minute) session fee of £75 ($96 / 88Euro).
+For those affected financially by the Coronavirus crisis I have introduced a sliding scale of fees starting at £50 ($65 / 60Euro).

 Payments are done online via bank transfer or PayPal.